peoplma/slacktipbot/README.md

 "!tipbot register" - generates a new address for user

+"!tipbot check" - shows address and balance for user

 "!tipbot addresses" - lists all registered users' addresses and their balances

 "!tipbot tip (user, coin, amount)" - tips user indicated amount to their address